 Although this is still an emerging industry, there are already different smart lighting control systems to consider:

 Some fully integrated LED smart downlights come with everything you need.
 Your smart phone communicates directly with the downlight and they don't need an additional hub or smart switch.
 We've discovered that these products seem to come and go quite quickly though, which is concerning if you ever need to replace one.

 Integrated LED downlights such as the Aurora AOne MPRO ZX requires an additional hub.
 Some would argue that more advanced home automation systems can do more with a hub, but it depends on what you want to achieve and how much you’re willing to spend.
 The Aurora AOne system has a large selection of add-ons that allow you to control any types of lighting products from your smartphone, or with a handheld remote or wall switch.

 Smart Light Switch

 Smart light switch: by replacing your existing light switch or dimmer switch with a smart light switch, you can convert the light fittings on the circuit into smart lighting products.
 The App on your smartphone then communicates with the light switch, which then communicates with the lights.
 Depending on which smart light switch you choose, you may also need a hub.
-For example; TCP Smart switches (shown below) don’t require a hub but Aurora AOne does and so does Lightwave.

 A smart receiver can be wired into a lighting circuit to convert your existing lights into smart lights.
 Also also known as an inline dimmer as its wired either in-between the lights directly to the power, or between the lights and a switch.
 You could have a normal light switch on the wall to provide local switching.
 When the light switch is on, the receiver will be active, ready to communicate the signal from your smartphone to the lights.
 Depending on the wiring, if the light switch is off, the circuit won’t have any power and the App won’t be able to detect it.